pafa-mg/LIA-2025/README.md

 - **Java** System Developers, preferably fullstack

 ## What internship periods?
-We have two interns starting November 11th, 2024 and they will finish their internship in May, 2025.
-During this period we can't take any more interns.
-But later in 2025 we are open for new interns again.
+May 2025 and forward.

 ## What will our interns do?
 Both OneGate and WizePass use Java as their backend.
 OneGate, being over 20 years old, is as you might expect a so-called "monolith"-application using Java 11 LTS.
-WizePass uses the Quarkus framwork, maven and modern microservices architecture with Java 17 LTS.
+WizePass uses the Quarkus framwork, maven and modern microservices architecture with Java 21 LTS.

 **Interns** will mainly work on **WizePass** but we are also looking at projects modernizing **OneGate**.